armaanre/shell-trainer/README.md

 # Shell-Trainer
-A website to practice your linux/shell commands
+A website to practice your linux shell commands

 ### Main features

-* TO BE ADDED
+- [ ] Randomly generate shell problems to solve
+- [ ] Set different levels of difficulty
+    - [ ] Easy
+    - [ ] Medium
+    - [ ] Hard

 # Initial Setup

 All instructions are for MacOS or Linux.